Skip to main content

 The Council aims to work closely with other enforcement authorities to enforce the provisions of all appropriate legislation.
 The case remains that an obstruction of the Highway is an offence under section 149 of the Highways Act 1980 and will be dealt with by the Highways Authority or the Police and which can also be enforced by the local authority, under clause 7(6) of the new Act.

-Obtaining a Licence does not confer the holder immunity in regard to other legislation that may apply, e.g. Public Liability, Health & Safety at Work, Food Hygiene and Safety, Alcohol and Entertainment Licensing, Social distancing controls, and applicants must ensure all such permissions, etc. are in place prior to operating.
+Obtaining a Licence does not confer the holder immunity in regard to other legislation that may apply, e.g. Public Liability, Health & Safety at Work, Food Hygiene and Safety, Alcohol and Entertainment Licensing, and applicants must ensure all such permissions, etc. are in place prior to operating.

 If a condition imposed on a Pavement Licence either by the Council (local condition) or via a national condition is breached the Council will be able to issue a notice requiring the breach to be remedied.
 If the notice is not complied with, the Council may revoke the licence or take the required steps itself and recover the costs of doing so.